unioncredit/UIPs/README.md

-# UIP Proposals for Union
+# Union Improvement Proposals

+For a complete, step-by-step view of the Union DAO governance process, (read the docs here.)[https://docs.union.finance/getting-started/dao-and-governance/governance-process]

+To view UIPs, click the *issues* tab above.

 ## Create a new proposal